Characterization of the dissolution of water microdroplets in oil: Discussion

 \section{Discussion}

-Testing several chemically diverse oils including mineral, silicone, fluorinated, and olive oils we observed that nanoliter-sized water droplets dispersed in oil gradually shrank and disappeared in a few hours.
+Testing the two most widely used oils, silicone and mineral oil, we observed that nanoliter-sized water droplets dispersed in oil gradually shrank and disappeared in a few hours.
 Application of surfactants did not have a qualitative impact on the phenomenon, however they have the potential to modify the droplet dissolution rate.
 We could monitor the volume and shape (contact angle) of water droplets under oil on a solid surface using a low-cost, easily reproducible setup.
 Our results fit well into the previously established theoretical framework.
 The rate of droplet shrinking is determined by the dissolution and diffusion of water in oil allowing to calculate the product of the diffusion coefficient and the saturation density of water in oil.
 Data on the diffusion coefficient or saturation density of water in oils are scarce in the literature.
-Although vegetable oils can absorb $\sim1000$~ppm water \cite{hilder1968solubility}, saturation density in mineral oil at room temperature ($25\,\si{\degreeCelsius}$) was reported to be only $\sim70$~ppm \cite{du2001moisture}.
+Although vegetable oils can absorb $\sim1000$~ppm water \cite{hilder1968solubility}, saturation density in transformer oils (special mineral oils with low moisture content) was reported to be only $\sim70$~ppm at room temperature ($25\,\si{\degreeCelsius}$) \cite{du2001moisture}.
 Diffusion coefficient of water in paraffin oil and in groundnut oil was found to be $8.5\times 10^{-10}\,\si[per-mode=symbol]{\metre^2\per\second}$ and $2.5\times 10^{-10}\,\si[per-mode=symbol]{\metre^2\per\second}$ at room temperature, respectively \cite{hilder1971diffusivity}.
-Considering mineral oil as a reference, our results lie in the expected range.
-We offer a simple experimental method along with analytical calculations to determine the diffusion coefficient or saturation density of immiscible liquids using only a small volume of reagents, when either of these quantities is already known.
-Our results can be exploited in droplet microfluidics, nanoliter-to-picoliter-scale droplet printing, and to engineer well controlled, concentration-dependent reactions in tiny volumes, e.g., for solvent-diffusion-driven crystallization.
+Our results lie in the expected range confirmed by the values of the diffusion coefficient of water in mineral ($2.8\times 10^{-10}\,\si[per-mode=symbol]{\metre^2\per\second}$) and silicone ($8.6\times 10^{-10}\,\si[per-mode=symbol]{\metre^2\per\second}$) oils.
+These were calculated on the basis of our droplet dissolution measurements and the moisture content of the oils before and after saturation determined by Karl Fischer titration.